 $5 million grants scheme to support domestic manufacturing of Personal Protective Equipment

-The NSW Government is opening a program to support domestic manufacturing of Personal Protective Equipment (PPE).
+The NSW Government opened a program to support domestic manufacturing of Personal Protective Equipment (PPE).

 The program includes a $5 million grants scheme to establish a reliable, domestic supply of PPE products that have been critical in the response to COVID-19 including masks, gowns, disinfectant, handwash and soap or their components.